medialab/minet/docs/cli.md

   -h, --help                              show this help message and exit -d OUTPUT_DIR, --output-dir OUTPUT_DIR  Output directory for dumped files.
 Will default to some name based on corpus name.
   --body                                  Whether to download pages body.
+  --password PASSWORD                     The corpus's password if required.
+  --statuses STATUSES                     Webentity statuses to dump, separated by comma.
+Possible statuses being "IN", "OUT", "UNDECIDED" and "DISCOVERED".

 examples: